 Make customer interaction a breeze, not a nightmare

-Give your customers options when it comes to service channels, but don’t set yourself up for failure.
+Give your customers options when it comes to voicing a complaint through multiple service channels, but don’t set yourself up for failure.
 A successful omnichannel strategy requires variety, but more than that, consistency across those various channels.
 Don’t offer a customer service option if you don’t have the means to man it adequately.
 Instead, focus on making sure the resources you do deliver are visible, relevant, and efficient.

-Consider providing a customer self-service resource as well.
-This will train customers and help them adopt your product by being more self-reliant, and will also give your agents an opportunity to be more efficient and useful.
+Consider providing a self-service resource as well.
+This will train customers and help them adopt your product by being more self-reliant, and will also give your customer service reps an opportunity to be more efficient and useful.

 Work on your bedside manner

 Customer service is a difficult job.
-Great representatives should display certain character traits, including empathy, warmth, and patience.
+Great representatives should display certain character traits, and customer service skills including empathy, warmth, and patience.
 Teach your team to listen actively, to multi-task, and to present even bad news in a way that the customer won’t respond negatively.
 Remember to avoid the kind of phrases which will exasperate customers.

 Establish a code of conduct and set high standards for your team.
-For every customer that complains about the quality of your service, sixteen have kept silent.
+For every customer that has a complaint about the quality of your service, sixteen have kept silent.
 This means that you’ll never see more than the tip of the iceberg of the consequences of your bad customer service.
 So there’s always room for improvement.
-By setting up a quality monitoring strategy, you can get an idea of how well your team is performing, and how to help them improve.
+By setting up a quality monitoring strategy for customer complaints, you can get an idea of how well your team is performing, and how to help them improve.

 It’s never too late to try and reverse a negative opinion of your brand.
-If you’ve been dispensing bad customer service, you’ve probably had to contend with negative reviews from disgruntled customers.
-Detractors are more vocal than satisfied customers, so their word can do a lot of harm to your image.
+If you’ve been dispensing poor service, you’ve probably had to contend with negative reviews from disgruntled customers.
+Detractors are more vocal than satisfied customers, and their word of mouth can spread quickly (especially on social media) and do a lot of harm to your image.